 Leura displays a very prostrate growth habit and produces a low, dense sward.
-Although relatively soft seeded, it sets sufficient seed to ensure the reliable regeneration of plant populations.
+Although relatively soft seeded, it sets sufficient seed to ensure the reliable regeneration.